 I’m not looking for sympathy.
 The break-up was mutual in many ways, but it was he who pressed the big red button to finish our 10-year relationship.
 Time will tell if it was the right decision.

 The trip was indeed memorable, and – against all the odds, I enjoyed it.
-I visited Petra, which was the first place ever on my bucket list – long before I heard the term, bucket list.
-I floated in the Dead Sea.
+I visited Petra in Jordan, which was the first place ever on my bucket list – long before I heard the term, bucket list.
+In Israel, I floated in the Dead Sea.
 I sat amongst the olive trees in the Garden of Gethsemane (and yes, I wept).
 I stood at the Western Wall.
 I laid a stone on Oskar Schindler’s grave, and I walked on the Mount of Olives with a Colombian who mistook me for a 25-year-old.

 But most of all, I reflected.